Malene Krølbøll Hansen: Amateur career

 Krølbøll played for the National Team and represented Denmark in two European Girls' Team Championships and six European Ladies' Team Championships between 2011 and 2018, with best result a bronze medal in 2012.
 She finished 4th at the 2016 Espirito Santo Trophy and 8th at the 2018 Espirito Santo Trophy.

 In 2013, she won the Annika Invitational Europe and played in the Ladies European Tour event the Helsingborg Open in Sweden, and made the cut.

-Krølbøll was a member of the Coastal Carolina University women's golf program from 2014-18.
+Krølbøll was a member of the Coastal Carolina University women's golf program from 2014 to 2018.
 Krølbøll was Big South Freshman of the Year in 2015, and after the school's move to the Sun Belt Conference, she was named the Sun Belt Conference Player of the Year in both 2017 and 2018.
 She won four individual titles including the 2018 Sun Belt Championship.
 Krølbøll had the greatest women's golf career in school history, and earned a degree in marketing.

 In June 2018, Krølbøll played two tournaments on the Swedish Golf Tour.
 She lost a playoff at the Hinton Golf Open to Anna Magnusson, but the following week won the Skaftö Open, 4 strokes ahead of Filippa Möörk.